This lesson was done in the beginning of the year to foster school spirit, introduce grids, and connect with the artist Chuck Close.

 When reassembled the top image was the result.
 Some images of students working on their individual pieces are below.

 If you are in need of ART-Based classroom resources, sub plans you can copy, or assessments, please check out THIS LINK.
 If your school is seeking more STEM/STEAM resources, check HERE.
-Remember to use discount code 3YPBN853 for 30% off most resources.
+30% off most resources when you buy direct.
 Schools can order directly through NASCO.